jazzband/django-oauth-toolkit/docs/resource_server.rst

 Setup the Resource Server
 -------------------------
-Setup the :term:`Resource Server` like the :term:`Authentication Server` as described in the :ref:`tutorial`.
+Setup the :term:`Resource Server` like the :term:`Authorization Server` as described in the :doc:`tutorial/tutorial`.
 Add ``RESOURCE_SERVER_INTROSPECTION_URL`` and **either** ``RESOURCE_SERVER_AUTH_TOKEN``
 **or** ``RESOURCE_SERVER_INTROSPECTION_CREDENTIALS`` as a ``(id,secret)`` tuple to your settings.
-The :term:`Resource Server` will try to verify its requests on the :term:`Authentication Server`.
+The :term:`Resource Server` will try to verify its requests on the :term:`Authorization Server`.

 .. code-block:: python